bhartiy/learnsellacious/pages/28.settings/permissions/docs.md

 This section specifies the user category you want to give the permission.
 In Sellacious v2.0.0-Beta1+ sellacious user categories are considered as user groups.
 Also permissions can be selected component wise, means you you have to select category and component and then set permission accordingaly.

-To set permissions go to **Settings->Permissions**, In User Category choose the catagory to which you want to allow perticular permissions and component for which you wnat to set pemissions.
+To set permissions go to **Settings->Permissions**, In User Category choose the catagory to which you want to set perticular permissions and component for which you wnat to set pemissions.

 ![](Screenshot%202020-06-04%20at%204.53.42%20PM.png)